Evoto for Desktop – Wired Tethered Shooting

 Camera Connection Behavior

-• Once the camera is physically connected to the computer, tethering will activate automatically.
+• Once the camera is physically connected to your iPad (via wired or wireless connection), tethering will activate automatically.

-• Click Disconnect to manually disconnect the camera from Evoto.
+• You can click Disconnect at any time to manually disconnect the camera from Evoto.

-• Some cameras may require a manual selection of connection mode on the camera itself.
+• Important: Some cameras may require a manual selection of a specific connection mode (e.g., PC Remote, MTP, PTP) on the camera itself for tethered shooting to function correctly.

 Tether Shooting Settings